maidirepelle/weblogic-kubernetes-operator/kubernetes/charts/voyager/README.md

-# Install and Configure Voyager with Helm Chart
+# Install and Configure Voyager as Load Balancer

+## Install Voyager Operator with Helm Chart
 Appscode has provided helm chart to install Voyager.
 See official installation document: https://appscode.com/products/voyager/7.4.0/setup/install/.

-## Install Voyager Operator
 As a demonstration, following are the detail steps to install Voyager operator using helm chart in hostlinux.

 ### 1. Install Onessl